GLOBAL MARKETS-World shares retreat as investors shun risk

 * Rumors about French banks hit European markets

-* Investors push into U.S. Treasuries, gold (Recasts, adds details, quotes, updates prices)
+* Investors push into U.S. Treasuries, gold (Adds details, quote, updates prices)

 By Leah Schnurr

-NEW YORK, Aug 10 A flight to safety and fear of risk drove investors out of global stocks on Wednesday as rumors about the health of French banks sparked concern that the euro zone's debt crisis could claim new victims.
+NEW YORK, Aug 10 Global stocks slumped on Wednesday as risk appetite evaporated on speculation about the strength of French banks holding troubled peripheral euro zone debt.

-"What we're seeing here is the fear and rumor-mongering that's coming out of Europe.
-It eerily reminds me of the fall of 2008, where you would see one financial institution after another be lined up in the cross-hairs of the traders," said Cliff Draughn, chief investment officer at Excelsia Investment Advisors in Savannah, Georgia.

-Shares of Societe Generale (SOGN.PA) plummeted as much as 23 percent before trimming some losses to close almost 15 percent lower.
-BNP Paribas (BNPP.PA) ended down 9.5 percent.
+Shares of Societe Generale (SOGN.PA) plummeted nearly 20 percent before trimming some losses to trade down 14.7 percent.
+BNP Paribas (BNPP.PA) dove 9.5 percent.

-A Societe Generale spokeswoman denied market rumors about the bank.
-It also asked France's stock market regulator to open an investigation.
-For details, see [ID:nLDE77912I]
+A Societe Generale spokeswoman denied all market rumors about the bank.
+For more see [ID:nWEA0019].

-The intensification of worries over the reach of the euro zone debt crisis took some of the comfort out of Tuesday's promise from the U.S. Federal Reserve to keep interest rates low for at least another two years.

-"The sense that you're going to have a continuing accommodative policy from the Fed gave people some comfort, but concern out of the European debt situation turned things down," said Eric Kuby, chief investment officer of North Star Investment Management Corp in Chicago.
+Losses in bank shares also sent Wall Street lower following two days of extreme volatility that included the sharpest drop in nearly three years on Monday.
+U.S. and European indexes .FTEU3 tumbled more than 3 percent.
+The euro dropped more than 1 percent against the dollar.

 Wall Street's favorite fear gauge, the CBOE Volatility index .VIX, jumped 17.7 percent after earlier rising more than 20 percent.
-It was the third session in the last five the index has jumped at least 20 percent.
+It was the third session in the last five the index has seen a jump of at least 20 percent.

-Speculation that France's AAA rating may be at risk initially rattled markets, though the three major agencies reaffirmed the top-tier rating.
-Standard & Poor's downgraded its AAA credit rating of the United States last week.
+Speculation France's AAA rating may be at risk initially rattled markets, though the three major agencies reaffirmed the top-tier rating.
+The jitters come after the United States lost its prized AAA status last week.
 [ID:nL6E7JA1EQ]

 "I think there's concern about just how much Greek debt French banks really do hold and how much the European Central Bank is willing to backstop all this," said Bret Barker, portfolio manager at TCW in Los Angeles, which has $65 billion in fixed-income assets under management.

-The MSCI all-country world index .MIWD00000PUS was down 1.8 percent after earlier gains.
-The FTSEurofirst 300 .FTEU3 of leading European shares closed down 4 percent.
+The MSCI all-country world index .MIWD00000PUS, which has fallen as much as 20 percent from a May high, was down 1.8 percent after earlier gains.
+The FTSEurofirst 300 .FTEU3 of leading European shares provisionally closed down 3.8 percent.

+Switzerland's central bank said it was expanding measures to fight the Swiss franc's strength.
+Investors have been pouring into the currency as a safe haven during recent market and economic weakness.
+[ID:nL6E7JA0BI]

-The benchmark 10-year Treasury note US10YT=RR was up 1-2/32 in price after briefly posting a full point gain, its yield falling to 2.12 percent, down from 2.24 percent late on Tuesday.
+The search for safety drove investors into U.S. Treasuries and gold.
+The benchmark 10-year Treasury note US10YT=RR was up 21/32 in price after briefly posting a full point gain, its yield falling to 2.17 percent, down from 2.24 percent late on Tuesday.

 Gold racked up a third record in a row, extending its best rally since 2008.
-Spot gold XAU= rose near 3 percent to hit a high of $1,796.86.
-(Additional reporting by Emily Flitter, Rodrigo Campos and Ashley Lau; Editing by Dan Grebler)
+Spot gold XAU= rose near 3 percent to hit a high of $1,796.86 an ounce and was up 2.3 percent at $1,784 at midday.
+(Additional reporting by Emily Flitter, Edward Krudy and Ashley Lau; Editing by Andrew Hay)

 * Says its buyout fund and partners has completed purchase of Netherland's Nexperia for $2.75 billion via a consortium